backend v0.3.6

 Rules

 A rule is a Proc that receives a RuleContext and returns a RuleResult.
-Rules are values, not classes — they are defined once and registered on one or more services.
+Rules are values, not classes - they are defined once and registered globally on the application or on individual services.

 # A rule that checks for a valid bearer token